PraatmetdeDokter/pulse-redis-monitor/README.md

   - **Keys with expiration:** A count of keys that have a set expiration time.

 - **Removed keys:**
-  - **Expired jeys:** The number of keys that have been automatically removed after their TTL has expired.
+  - **Expired keys:** The number of keys that have been automatically removed after their TTL has expired.
-  - **Evicted jeys:** The number of keys evicted due to memory constraints when Redis is running out of space.
+  - **Evicted keys:** The number of keys evicted due to memory constraints when Redis is running out of space.

 - **Average TTL:** The average remaining Time to Live (TTL) of keys in Redis.